 Google Pixel Fold release date and price

-Rumors currently suggest that the Pixel Fold will land either in late 2021 or early 2022.
-At least, that's what Jon Prosser (a leaker with a solid track record) has claimed, and he's not alone, with display analyst Ross Young also claiming that a Google foldable phone will land in the second half of 2021.
+Most rumors currently suggest that the Pixel Fold will land in late 2022.
+At least, that's what Ross Young (a leaker with a great track record) claims.

 Design and display